michael-milette/wordpress-plugin_basic-member/readme.txt

 This is a very easy to use basic membership plugin.

-In addition to automatically disabling the admin bar and dashboard, this plugin offers 3 levels of access for your content.
+In addition to automatically disabling the admin bar and dashboard for subscribers, this plugin offers 3 levels of access for your content.

-Level 0: Unrestricted public access.
+* Level 0: Unrestricted public access - all content that is not included in one of the special categories.

-Simply DO NOT APPLY either of the restricted or premium categories to your pages and posts and they will remain public, as if you had not even installed the plugin.

-Level 1: Restricted Access.

-Just add the chosen restricted category to your page or post to restrict their access.

-Level 2: Premium Access.

-Similar to Restricted Access, those with a premium role (any role above the basic role of level 1) will get access to content in the selected premium access category as well as the selected restricted access category.

-You will also need to create a page with a slug called /prim.
-This is the page that will tell logged-in users what they need to do in order to access the restricted content.
-If the user is not logged-in, they will be redirected to the login page.
+* Level 1: Subscriber restricted access.
+Just specify the category to be associated with the subscriber role to enable access to pages and posts in that category.
+* Level 2: Subscriber+ restricted access.
+Just specify the category to be associated with the subscriber role to enable access to pages and posts in that category.
+Note that users with this role will also be able to access content in the associated subscriber category.

+When trying to access restricted content, you will control whether they are sent to the login page (only if logged out), an information page of your choice or see an access denied type message.

-To grant users access to restricted or premium content, simply give them a role of Subscriber, Subscriber+ or the role you selected in the settings page.
+To grant users access to restricted or premium content, simply give them a role of Subscriber, Subscriber+ to your registered users.

 == Installation ==